-We have 15 executive committee members who are elected to serve for a 4 year term of office.
+We have 11 committee members who are elected to serve for a 4 year term of office.
 They come from many different lay and professional backgrounds:

 Jen became involved in ISPS about 6 years ago when she first heard about the organisation.
 She was attracted by its international nature because she believes there is a huge amount we can learn from other cultures and how they approach mental distress.
 She also appreciated the fact that the organisation welcomed all those committed to promoting a more humane approach to psychosis regardless of their status or allegiance to a “psychological model”.
 She first became involved in campaigning for more choice in mental health services around 10 years ago when her son first experienced psychosis.
 She was shocked at what passed for “treatment” and felt the need to move on from my 30 years as an educationalist to become an activist for change in this system.
 She has worked on many local and national projects and is also a trustee for the Soteria Network where she is helping to set up the first UK Soteria House.

 Jessica began working with people diagnosed with ‘psychosis’ in 2006.
 She is an integrative psychotherapist practicing within a critical mental health feminist/sociopolitical framework and worked as the Hearing Voices project manager at Mind in Camden.
 Jess has family members diagnosed with psychosis, plus is reflective of her own experiences in the liminal spaces of psychosis.
 She is now developing peer support networks in Manchester, whilst also facilitating groups and working with individuals on a freelance basis.
 She has personal and political interest in institutional racism within the charity sector/psychology/psychiatry, and is a producer for ISPS UK film ‘Dismantling the Master’s House’.